mad4869/todo-app-docker/README.md

 ```
 docker compose up -d
 ```
-If there are no issues during the running of the containers, we run the same `flask db` commands inside the Flask app container:
+If there are no issues during the running of the containers, we run the `flask db` commands inside the Flask app container:
 ```
 docker exec todo-app-container flask db init
 docker exec todo-app-container flask db migrate